Be a good egg: how to choose wisely

 The last time the standards were reviewed, there was a decision to increase the size of cages in Australia.
 Each hen in a cage has about an A4 sheet of paper to stand on – that’s their entire space.
-The last review increased this space… by about the size of a coaster.
+The last review increased this space… By about the size of a coaster.

-“But the caged egg industry still had to invest in slightly bigger cages,” Bertram says.
+“But the cage egg industry still had to invest in slightly bigger cages,” Bertram says.
 “The very marginal increase to space for each bird led to a massive amount of investment in industry.
 So one of the barriers, from a cage egg farmer’s perspective, is they’d argue that they’re still paying off that capital they had to outlay since the last review.”

 What you, as a consumer, can do

 When you’re eating out, try to choose cafes and restaurants that use higher welfare eggs, chicken and pork.
 The RSPCA Choose Wisely website allows you to search for venues that serve humane food.
 If you’re dining somewhere that you’re unsure about, check the menu.

 “If it’s not referenced on the menu, I think it’s great if consumers can ask that question of the cafe or restaurant,” Bertram says.
 “For instance, if you learn the eggs are caged eggs, then maybe tell them you’ll choose another option on the menu instead.

 “The more people who ask about where their food comes from, the greater emphasis there will be on animal welfare for those businesses in future.”